AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/organizational-setup/deactivate-job-roles.md

 # Deactivate job roles

-As an&nbsp;*Adobe Workfront administrator* or a user with administrative access to Job&nbsp;Roles, you can deactivate job roles that become obsolete in your system.
+As an  `Adobe Workfront administrator` or a user with administrative access to Job&nbsp;Roles, you can deactivate job roles that become obsolete in your system.
 When you deactivate a job role instead of deleting it, you can keep any historical information that is associated with it.

 You can also reactivate job roles that have previously been deactivated.